Trademark Expo - Frequently Asked Questions

 Any owner of a registered United States trademark, service mark, certification mark, or collective mark may apply to exhibit.
 We encourage owners of widely-recognized marks to apply.
 We also encourage exhibits that showcase the value of federal registration, exhibits that engage the public’s interest, and exhibits that help ensure that the Expo features a wide variety of different types of marks.
-Those interested in exhibiting should apply by Friday, May 16, 2014.

 How are applicants evaluated?